An Obscure, but Historically Exemplary British Sports Car Brand Is Making a Grand Return

 TVR Automotive Ltd.

-The company didn’t really rise to prominence until the 1960s.
+The company didn’t really gain recognition until the 1960s.
 Up through the 1970s, TVR continued producing extremely low production, but specialized models aimed at amateur and professional racecar drivers.

 TVR becomes an actual carmaker